 The Company also recognizes revenues from services contracts over time.
-For these contracts, in order to estimate the standalone selling price of the performance obligation, the Company uses the adjusted market assessment approach, which is to evaluate the market in which the performance obligation is sold and estimates the price that customers in the market would be willing to pay.
+For these contracts, the transaction price is determined for each contract based on the consideration the Company expects to receive for the promised service under the contract, which generally is the stated contract price.
+In order to estimate the standalone selling price of the performance obligation, the Company evaluates the market in which the promised service is sold and estimates the price that customers in the market would be willing to pay.
 Further, the Company recognizes revenue over time during the term of the agreement as the customer is simultaneously receiving and consuming the benefits provided throughout the Company's performance.
 Therefore due to control transferring over time, the Company recognizes revenue on a straight-line basis throughout the contract period.